bazelbuild/bazel/site/en/docs/configurable-attributes.md

 )
 ```

-This is almost certainly a bad idea, will overly constraint your build, and will
+This is almost certainly a bad idea, will overly constrain your build, and will
 confuse users when the expected condition does not match.

 [BuildSettings]: /rules/config#user-defined-build-settings